lukechesser/Montreal-Collective/README.md

 **A collection of Montreal's best tech companies, startups, investors, and events.**

 Everything for the site is available to be modified here.
-To submit a company/event/startup/investor, [fork the repo and submit a pull-request][#how-to-add-a-company] with the changes.
+To submit a company/event/startup/investor, [fork the repo and submit a pull-request](#how-to-add-a-company) with the changes.
 Same deal for making any changes to existing entries.

 Most other 'Made by X' sites suffer from a lack of maintenance, because their creators register the domain name, throw up a quick site, quickly lose interest/become overwhelmed by the constant churn of startups, causing the site to become outdated and unmaintained.
 Since everything for this site is hosted on GitHub in flat files, and the site is hosted on AWS, this should make the project easy to maintain and update.
 So instead of a flood of emails for me and a shitty outdated website for you, we'll be modern and try this out.

-If you want to contribute — even for an entry that isn't yours per-se — [feel free][#can-i-help-you-maintain-the-project].
+If you want to contribute — even for an entry that isn't yours per-se — [feel free](#can-i-help-you-maintain-the-project).
 GitHub can be a lonely place sometimes, so contributors/maintainers are always welcome, regardless of your skill level or age.

 ## How to add a company